cyral-quickstart/quickstart-sidecar-express/ADVANCED.md

 Provide the env file to the script with the variable `envFilePath`.

-Note that the contents of the environment variables **must be encoded in base64**.
-For instance, if your TLS certificate is:
+Note that the contents of these environment variables **must be encoded in base64**.
+For instance, if your TLS certificate has the following contents in the `tls-cert.pem` file:

 ```
 -----BEGIN CERTIFICATE-----